ldynia/git-workshop/readme.md

 # Das ist GIT!
-Welcome to the workshop on how to use `Git version control`.
+Welcome to the `Git version control` workshop.
 Objectives of this workshop are to teach you concepts encountered in version control tools, as well as to give you necessary [Git](https://git-scm.com/doc) skills that you will apply in your next project.

 Thought tutorial was written with the focus on bioinformaticians, it targets everyone who has none or limited knowledge of Git.

 ## Requirements
 Before starting this tutorial you have to fulfilled below requirements.